Amber-MD/pytraj/doc/source/tips.rst

 load from a list of files with frame stride
 -------------------------------------------

-Supposed you have a list of 5 (or whatever), you just want to load from frame 1 to 100, and skip every 10 frames.
-Below is convention ``cpptraj`` input.
+Supposed you have a list of 5 (or whatever) trajectories, you only want to load those files 1st to 100-th frames and skip every 10 frames.
+Below is a convention ``cpptraj`` input.

 .. code-block:: bash